aditya-jonn/DataMonitor/Documentation/Limitations.md

    - DataMonitor identifies and flags OOD inputs or data drifts.
    - However, it does **not provide mechanisms** to:
      - Correct the detected drift.
-     - Explain the underlying causes of the observed deviations.
+     - Explain the underlying causes of the observed deviations (root cause analysis).